Managing PostgreSQL users

 This command only configures the user’s basic settings.

-The username may contain Latin letters, numbers, hyphens, and underscores but must begin with a letter (except the pg_ combination), number, or underscore.
-The name may be up to 63 characters long.
+The username may contain Latin letters, numbers, hyphens, and underscores.
+It must start with a letter, number, or underscore, but cannot begin with a pg_ prefix.
+The maximum name length is 63 characters.

-Such names as admin, repl, monitor, postgres, mdb_superuser, mdb_admin, mdb_monitor, and mdb_replication are reserved for Managed Service for PostgreSQL.
+The names admin, repl, monitor, postgres, mdb_superuser, mdb_admin, mdb_monitor, and mdb_replication are reserved for internal use by Managed Service for PostgreSQL.
 You cannot create users with these names.

 To configure the user’s DBMS settings, use the parameters described in User settings.